JoshAshby/House-Inventory-API/README.md

 Foreword:
 --------------
-Please also note (before noting below) that this README, at this time, is not up to date with the repository.
-There was a recent call scheme change which effects all admin calls.
-There have also been a few added and removed functions.
-Don't trust this just yet.
-I will try to get it updated soon.

 Please note that this is a major work in progress, the API maybe broken at anytime, and the URL scheme may change without warning, should a better solution present itself.
 Also throughout the documentation, the word peak comes up.
 Peak referes to the stated interval on which a restock has just happened, till the next restock or the current day.

-Please note: The clients do not work on this branch.
-They are setup for the Perl API version's URL scheme and as a result are not compatable with this branch.
-They will be updated, after more work has been completed on the API.

 License:
 -------------